-State Interagency Council for Services to Children with Emotional Disabilities - The State Interagency Council (SIAC) for Services to Children with Emotional Disabilities was established through legislation written in 1990 and continues to meet each month.
-It is a group consisting of various state agency representatives and the parent of a child with an emotional disability that representatives and the parent of a child with an emotional disability that oversees coordinated policy development, comprehensive planning, and collaborative budgeting for services to children with emotional disabilities.
+State Interagency Council for Services to Children with Emotional Disabilities

+- The State Interagency Council (SIAC) for Services to Children with Emotional Disabilities was established through legislation written in 1990 and continues to meet each month.
+It is a group consisting of various state agency representatives and the parent of a child with an emotional disability that oversees coordinated policy development, comprehensive planning, and collaborative budgeting for services to children with emotional disabilities.